opendata-swiss/ogd-handbook-wiki/inventory.md

-Title: What datasets does my organisation have?
+Title: What datasets does my organization have?
 Category: Identify
 Handbook: yes
 Tags: Draft